Vayarin Alternatives for ADHD Management

 Placebo Studies

 The Vayarin prescription insert specifically referenced the outcome of two Vayarin studies.
 In one study, 200 ADHD children were randomized into a double-blind, placebo-controlled clinical trial.
-The trial lasted 15 weeks, and children received either a placebo or four Vayarin capsules each day.
-The effectiveness of Vayarin and Vayarin Plus uses a measure of rating scales and questionnaires.
-Mainly, testing included the Connors’ parent (CRS-P), teacher rating scale (CRS-T) and child questionnaire (CHQ).
-Overall, the study shows a significant reduction of ADHD scores were in the CRS-P (parent) assessment.
+The trial lasted 15 weeks, during which children received either a placebo or four Vayarin capsules daily.
+Rating scales and questionnaires measured the effectiveness of Vayarin and Vayarin Plus.
+Mainly, testing included the Connors’ Parent Rating Scale (CRS-P), teacher rating scale (CRS-T), and child questionnaire (CHQ).
+Overall, the study shows a significant reduction in ADHD scores in the CRS-P (parent) assessment.

 Open Label Studies

 Another study referenced was a 15-week open-label study with subjects who had completed the initial double-blind, placebo-controlled clinical trial.
-In this study, all participants took two Vayarin capsules daily (150 mg PS, 43 mg EPA and 17 mg DHA).
-An issue with an open-label study is the participants, parents and teachers all know they are taking Vayarin.
+In this study, all participants took two Vayarin capsules daily (containing 150 mg PS, 43 mg EPA, and 17 mg DHA).
+An issue with an open-label study is that the participants, parents and teachers all know they are taking Vayarin.

 As all parties want to see improved ADHD management, subjective test results are prone to biases.
 Results produced in this manner are less reliable as it is harder to dismiss bias.